Suite of Old American Dances: Bennett's 1949 program note

 The composer supplied a brief program note for the 1949 Goldman première:

 "As far as notes for the program are concerned, there's no particular purpose in mind in the composition of the Suite except to do a modern, and, I hope, entertaining version of some of the dance moods of my early youth.
 Another equally important purpose was to do a number without any production tie-up such as World's Fairs and municipal pageants, for symphonic band, and particularly for your band [the Goldman Band].”

 Among the "productions" Bennett refers to is the 1939 New York World's Fair for which he composed some 90 minutes of concert band music for the nightly "Lagoon of Nations" spectacles.

 Orchestral version

 Soon after the work’s premiere—and before publication of the concert band original—Bennett prepared an orchestra transcription (copyrighted 16 June 1950).
 He guest-conducted a Cleveland Orchestra performance on 2 August 1958.
+Other early orchestral performances included those by San Francisco’s Standard Symphony Orchestra (radio, 9 July 1950), the St. Louis Symphony (30 December 1950), Buffalo Philharmonic (2 February 1951), the Long Island Symphony Society (11 December 1954), and—in Central Park—The Naumburg Symphony Orchestra, 31 July 1960 (Bennett conducting).
+Chappell Music offered for sale a full orchestra score (a reproduction of Bennett’s inked holograph) by late 1950.